bismuthfoundation/mining-algos/Docs/Fork-FAQ.md

 Blame the greedy solo miner who took 60% + of the hash with huge fpga mining op.
 That was a threat we can not ignore.
 On the mid and long term, we will kinda re-introduce legacy bismuth mining, your work won't be lost.

+## Where can I find a tech description of the new algo?
+See heavy3_mining_algo.pdf and this repo https://github.com/bismuthfoundation/mining-algos

+## What is that "Junction Noise" file at startup?
+The new memory heavy algorithm relies on a big file.
+This file is generated once at node start if it does not exists yet.
+This will need about 3 minutes, only once.